What is conversational commerce?

 Each customer has his channel preference, which means you won't get away with just disclosing Facebook Messenger.
 It would be best if you had a presence on all of the important messaging channels.

-These include -amongst others- WhatsApp, Viber, Telegram, RCS, WeChat, Apple Business Chat, Facebook Messenger and of course, the always reliable SMS for those internet-scarce moments.
+These include -amongst others- WhatsApp, Viber, Telegram, RCS, WeChat, Apple Messages for Business, Facebook Messenger and of course, the always reliable SMS for those internet-scarce moments.

 What Do You Need for Conversational Commerce?